A guide to prepaid cards

 Pros: You get access to online banking and the account’s mobile app after opening, so tracking your transactions should be easy.
 You can also earn cash back on qualifying purchases through Payback Rewards.

-Cons: The Netspend All-Access Account by MetaBank requires a $5 standard monthly service fee and doesn’t have any credit-building features.
+Cons: The Netspend All-Access Account by MetaBank requires a $5 standard monthly service fee (new cardholders pay $0 in monthly service fees for a limited time) and doesn’t have any credit-building features.

 Who should apply?
 Those who plan on depositing a large balance can benefit from the APY of this card.
 However, if you have no credit history and this looks like an enticing option, you may be better off using a credit card to establish a score.